jcaroval/Master-thesis/HPC-log.md

 tabix EPT_all_filtered_modified.vcf.gz
 ```

-<h2>6.6 Create populations file (containing all sample IDs in column 1 and their regarding sampling spots in column 2)</h2>
+<h2>6.6 Create populations file</h2>

+This file needs to contain all sample IDs in column 1 and their regarding sampling spots in column 2

-<h2>6.7 Calculate within population nucleotide diversity (pi).
-The window_size is set to 10000 so that it always calculates for the whole UCE.</h2>
+<h2>6.7 Calculate within population nucleotide diversity (pi).</h2>

+The window_size is set to 10000 so that it always calculates for the whole UCE.

 ```
 pixy --stats pi --vcf EPT_all_filtered_modified.vcf.gz --populations ../populations_file.txt --window_size 10000 --n_cores 64 --output_prefix windowsize10000